Meet the Team!

 For parents considering Cotham Gardens Primary School for their child: Please contact the school office to arrange to meet Mr Bell (Head teacher) or/and Mrs Welsford (SENDCO).
 We will be happy to discuss with you how we can meet your child’s needs.

 For support for parents who have English as an Additional Language please contact the Learning Mentors via the school office.
 We are able to arrange interpreters for parents should this be necessary.

 15. Additional Links

-- The school has an SEND Policy, Accessibility Plan, and EQUALITY PLAN which you can download by clicking the links.
+- The school has an SEND Policy and Accessibility Plan which you can download by clicking the links.

 - Click HERE for parent advice and support information.

 - Click HERE for information about how to support your child with home learning and spellings.